The Employment Law Review: Denmark

 If the person is a citizen of the European Union or European Economic Area (EEA), or is a Swiss citizen, neither a visa nor a work permit is required, but the applicant will need a registration certificate from the Danish Agency for International Recruitment and Integration (SIRI) to reside in Denmark for more than three months.
 A registration certificate simply confirms the rights already held by the person in question according to the EU regulations on free movement of persons and services.

-Citizens from a number of non-EU and non-EEA countries, such as the United States, are not required to obtain a visa to enter Denmark, but all non-EU and non-EEA or Swiss citizens must have a work permit to work in Denmark.
+Citizens from a number of non-EU and non-EEA countries, such as the United States and the United Kingdom (as of 1 January 2021), are not required to obtain a visa to enter Denmark, but all non-EU and non-EEA or Swiss citizens must have a work permit to work in Denmark.
 In certain cases, however, certain limited work-related activities may be performed while legally staying in Denmark.
+UK citizens working in Denmark before 1 January 2021 are allowed remain in Denmark beyond 31 December 2020 without a work permit subject to certain conditions laid down in the EU–UK Withdrawal Agreement.

-A number of schemes, e.g., the Fast-track, Pay Limit and Positive List, have been introduced to make it easier for highly qualified professionals to obtain a work permit and thereby gain access to the Danish labour market.
-The Fast-track scheme makes it quicker and easier for certified companies to recruit foreign employees with special qualifications to work in Denmark.
+A number of schemes, such as the Fast-Track, Pay Limit and Positive Lists, have been introduced to make it easier for highly qualified professionals to obtain a work permit and thereby gain access to the Danish labour market.
+The Fast-Track scheme makes it quicker and easier for certified companies to recruit foreign employees with special qualifications to work in Denmark.
 This means that highly qualified employees can have a quick and flexible job start in the certified company.
-An employee can use the Pay Limit scheme if the annual salary is at least 436,000 Danish kroner, and the Positive List can be used if the employee's job is listed on SIRI's website as a profession that is currently experiencing a shortage of qualified professionals.
+An employee can use the Pay Limit scheme if the annual salary is at least 448,000 kroner, and the Positive Lists can be used if the employee's job is listed on SIRI's website as a profession that is currently experiencing a shortage of qualified professionals.

 The employer is not required to register the number of foreign nationals it employs.
 However, if a foreign employer posts employees to work in Denmark (while remaining in employment with a foreign employer), certain information must be registered with the Danish authorities.
 Generally, there is no limit on the number of foreign employees a workplace or company may have.